Columbine school shooting 20 years later: "There are so many mass shootings that we can’t keep up"

 The tragedy at Columbine began unfolding at 11:19 a.m. on April 20, 1999, when two troubled students, Dylan Klebold, 17, and Eric Harris, 18, opened fire outside the school, then marched inside, making for the library.

-By 11:35 a.m., they had taken 13 lives and wounded more than 20 more.
+By 11:35 a.m., they had taken 13 lives and wounded more than 20.
 All their victims were chosen at random, it was later revealed.
 By noon, both shooters were dead after turning their guns on themselves.

 A previously obscure Denver suburb called Littleton was now the epicenter of a national tragedy.